ConEmu/ConEmu.github.io/en/wsl.md

 ---
 redirect_from:
+ - /en/BashOnWindows.html
  - /ru/BashOnWindows.html
+ - /ru/wsl.html

-title: "ConEmu | Bash on Ubuntu on Windows in ConEmu (WSL)"
+title: "ConEmu | Windows Subsystem for Linux (WSL)"

 description: "Some hints about setting up Bash on Windows (WSL) in ConEmu"